James Turner (bishop)

-James Francis Turner (1829 – 27 April 1893) was the second Bishop of Grafton and Armidale in the 19th century.
+James Francis Turner (1829 – 27 April 1893) was a British clergyman and architect who served as the second Bishop of Grafton and Armidale in Australia.

 Early life and education

 Turner was born in Yarmouth, Norfolk in 1829, the son of Lord Justice Sir George James Turner and Louisa Jones.
 He was educated at Charterhouse School, then apprenticed for four years in an architect's office.

 In 1848 he matriculated at Durham University, where he graduated BA in 1851, licence in theology 1852, and MA in 1853.
 He was ordained deacon in 1852, and priest in 1853, by Edward Maltby.